junxit/us-congress-bills-115/metadata.md

 - 2018-04-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 3 (Roll no. 147).
 - 2018-04-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 3 (Roll no. 147).
 - 2018-04-18 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-04-19 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.